369 questions · 24 question types identified

-Find the equation of the tangent line to a circle at a given point on the circle.
+Find the equation of the tangent to a circle at a specific given point that lies on the circle, using the perpendicular radius property.

 Given two points that form a diameter, find the circle equation using the midpoint as centre and half the distance as radius.